mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

 }
 ```

-At the moment, the `listener` is called on each state change.
+_TODO 3_ - At the moment, the `listener` is called on each state change.
 However, it should not be triggered when the `data` or `isLoading` properties are updated, only when the `error` changes.
 Optimise this behaviour by defining the `listenWhen` condition:

 ```
 class ShapeView extends StatelessWidget {